chvaldez10/Small-Projects/README.md

 ### 📚 Projects:

 1. 🎭 **CurtainReveal**: A web page to create captivating curtain reveal animations.
-2. 🏎️ **DeepRacer**: Participated in CMG's 2023 DeepRacer event - an adventure in AI and racing.
+2. 🏎️ **CMG-DeepRacerEvent**: Participated in CMG's 2023 DeepRacer event - an adventure in AI and racing.
 3. 🖥️ **MakeSlides**: Automated solution for repetitive PowerPoint slide copy-pasting tasks.
-4. 🧠 **Quizler App**: A terminal-based quiz application for interactive learning and trivia fun.
-5. 📝 **LiveWallpaper**: A script to set the wallpaper on Windows only.
+4. 📜 **Tools** Random scripts to automate repeated tasks.